LEDfan/Bachelorproef/performance-plan.md

 Performance Analysis plan
 ===

 - Starting from the `run_default.xml` config file, we intend to generate variations on separate parameters to try and find a regression that could serve as an indication of the influence on the run time with respect to that parameter.
+We can then create a formula based on these parameters and corresponding regressions, which will result in an estimated run time when calculated with their concrete values.

 - Split into parts and analyze influence indivually and combined: